jaimesf/ansible-webtools-installer/README.md

 - Root domain pointing to your public IP with A registry.
 - cloud.yourdomain.com as CNAME registry to your root domain (If [Nextcloud](https://nextcloud.com/) will be installed)
 - mail.yourdomain.com as CNAME registry to your root domain (If [E-mail server](https://poste.io/) will be installed)
+- ldap.yourdomain.com as CNAME registry to your root domain (If [OpenLDAP](https://github.com/osixia/docker-openldap) will be installed)
 - collabora.yourdomain.com as CNAME registry to your root domain (If [Collabora](https://www.collaboraoffice.com/) will be installed)
 - onlyoffice.yourdomain.com as CNAME registry to your root domain (If [OnlyOffice](https://www.onlyoffice.com/es/) will be installed)
 - gitlab.yourdomain.com as CNAME registry to your root domain (If [Gitlab](https://gitlab.com/) will be installed)